Generalization in diffusion models arises from geometry-adaptive harmonic representations: Inductive biases

-\textbf{$\calpha$ images and bandlet bases.} We consider the so-called geometric $\calpha$ class of images \citep{korostelev-tsybakov,donoho1999wedgelets,Peyre2008bandletsparse} which are uniformly Lipschitz $\calpha$ over regions that are separated by uniformly Lipschitz $\calpha$ contours.
-A uniformly Lipschitz $\alpha$ function has (partial) derivatives of degree smaller than $\alpha$ which are uniformly bounded.
+\paragraph{$\calpha$ images and bandlet bases.} If DNNs are inductively biased towards GAHBs, we expect that they generalize and converge to the optimal denoising performance when such bases are optimal.
+We consider the so-called geometric $\calpha$ class of images \citep{korostelev-tsybakov,donoho1999wedgelets,Peyre2008bandletsparse} which consist of regular contours on regular backgrounds, where the degree of regularity is controlled by $\alpha$.
 Examples of these images are shown in \Cref{fig:C alpha slopes} and \Cref{app:c-alpha-results}.
+A mathematical definition and an algorithm for their synthesis are presented in \Cref{app:c-alpha-def}.

-One can prove \citep{korostelev-tsybakov} that the optimal denoiser on geometrically ${\bf C}^\alpha$ images has a PSNR which asymptotically increases with a slope ${\alpha/(\alpha + 1)}$ as a function of input PSNR.
-This optimal slope $\alpha/(\alpha + 1)$ is also obtained by best ``bandlet'' basis denoising estimators \citep{Peyre2008bandletsparse,Dossal2011bandletdenoising}.
-Bandlets are harmonic functions oscillating at different frequencies, whose geometry is adapted to take advantage of the directional regularity of images along contours.
-Sparse representation of $\calpha$ images are obtained with few bandlets having low-frequency oscillations in regular regions and along contours but sharp variations across contours.
+Optimal sparse representations of $\calpha$ images are obtained with ``bandlet'' bases \citep{Peyre2008bandletsparse}.
+Bandlets are harmonic functions oscillating at different frequencies, whose geometry is adapted to the directional regularity of images along contours.
+Geometric $\calpha$ images can be represented with few bandlets having low-frequency oscillations in regular regions and along contours but sharp variations across contours.
+The $k$-th coefficient in the best bandlet basis then decays as $k^{-(\alpha + 1)}$.
+It follows that the optimal denoiser has a PSNR which asymptotically increases with a slope ${\alpha/(\alpha + 1)}$ as a function of input PSNR \citep{korostelev-tsybakov,Dossal2011bandletdenoising}.

-\Cref{fig:C alpha slopes} shows that DNN denoisers trained on $10^4$ $\calpha$ images also achieve this optimal rate and learns GAHBs adapted to the level of regularity $\alpha$, similarly to bandlets but with a more flexible geometry.
-This generalization performance confirms that inductive biases of DNNs are aligned towards learning GAHBs.
+\Cref{fig:C alpha slopes} shows that DNN denoisers trained on $\calpha$ images also achieve this optimal rate and learns GAHBs, similarly to bandlets but with a more flexible geometry.
+This generalization performance confirms that inductive biases of DNNs favor GAHBs.